 Diffie-Hellman key exchange is supported by Apple Filing Protocol (AFP) version 3.1 and later and by Apple’s Secure Transport API.
 Because RSA encryption tends to be slower than symmetric key methods, Diffie-Hellman (and other systems where public keys are used to generate symmetric private keys) can be useful when a lot of encrypted data must be exchanged.

 A cryptographic hash function takes any amount of data and applies an algorithm that transforms it into a fixed-size output value.
 For a cryptographic hash function to be useful, it has to be extremely difficult or impossible to reconstruct the original data from the hash value, and it must be extremely unlikely that the same output value could result from any other input data.

 Sometimes it is more important to verify the integrity of data than to keep it secret.
-For example, if Alice sent a message to Bob instructing him to shred some records (legally, of course), it would be important to Bob to verify that the list of documents was accurate before proceeding with the shredding.
+For example, if Alice sent a message to Bob instructing them to shred some records (legally, of course), it would be important to Bob to verify that the list of documents was accurate before proceeding with the shredding.
 Since the shredding is legal, however, there is no need to encrypt the message, a computationally expensive and time-consuming process.
-Instead, Alice could compute a hash of the message (called a message digest) and encrypt the digest with her private key.
-When Bob receives the message, he decrypts the message digest with Alice’s public key (thus verifying that the message is from Alice) and computes his own message digest from the message text.
+Instead, Alice could compute a hash of the message (called a message digest) and encrypt the digest with their private key.
+When Bob receives the message, they decrypt the message digest with Alice’s public key (thus verifying that the message is from Alice) and computes their own message digest from the message text.
 If the two digests match, Bob knows the message has not been corrupted or tampered with.